zchee/neovim-wiki/Installing-Neovim.md

 ## Gentoo Linux

-A snapshot ebuild is now available in Gentoo's official portage repository:
+An ebuild is available in Gentoo's official portage repository:

     emerge -a app-editors/neovim